Branding · Lettering · Copywriting

 Once the main brand identity was locked down, we moved to packaging.
 We were unsure of what their production capacity would be at first, or how many flavors would be produced, so we initially leaned towards printing a single flavor-neutral bag design that would use custom stickers to show individiual variations.
 The one clear criteria was that the bag needed to show the granola inside.

-Eventually we decided on printing individual for each variant.
+Eventually we decided on printing individual bags for each flavor.
 After some time reviewing different naming conventions we decided on naming each flavor as simply as possible.
 We settled on the initial lineup and built out a color palette that could handle the first 3-4 flavors with room for more to come.

 The granola was an instant hit, and right away the product line expanded to include wildflower honey and then almond cookies.
 When the founders’ son in the Marine Corps shared that his outfit loved the granola but wanted a more rugged package, we created a variety called Field Snack aimed at the military and hunting markets.